YasukeXXX/SynthText-Japanese/README.md

 - Unzip the `bg_img.tar.gz` with this command `tar -xvzf bg_img.tar.gz`

--
+- Edit PATH to these background file above and some output configuration if needed in `gen.py` (line 38 to 49)

 ### Generating samples

 ```
-python gen.py --viz --lang ENG/JPN
+python gen.py --viz --lang JPN
 ```

-This script will generate random scene-text image samples and store them in an h5 file in `results/SynthText.h5`.
+This script will generate random scene-text image samples and store them in an h5 file in `results/linus_JPN.h5`.
 If the `--viz` option is specified, the generated output will be visualized as the script is being run; omit the `--viz` option to turn-off the visualizations.
-If you want to visualize the results stored in  `results/SynthText.h5` later, run:
+If you want to visualize the results stored in  `results/linus_JPN.h5` later, run:

 ```
 python visualize_results.py